keithaumiller/unicorninvesting/docs/integration/README.md

 - **Market Positioning**: Transition from retail to institutional-grade platform
 - **Scalable Business Model**: Technology-enabled revenue growth
 - **Competitive Differentiation**: Unique GA+NN optimization approach
-- **Partnership Opportunities**: Access to QuantConnect's ecosystem
+- **Partnership Opportunities**: Access to Unicorninvesting's ecosystem

 For detailed information, refer to the individual documentation files in this directory.